So here you are… Struggling to get your toddler to sleep at a reasonable time…

 This simple routine should be the foundation of your bedtime routine for years to come and sticking with it will be a life changer.

-It is never too early or too late to establish this routine.
+REMEMBER: It is never too early or too late to establish this routine.

 The three B’s principle makes up the majority of a bedtime routine, however, you need to remember the following to really nail the evening routine fully.